-- Temperature: Prefers warm and humid conditions.
-Keep above 60ºF if possible.
+- Temperature: Arrowhead vine prefers warm and humid conditions.
+Keep it in areas above 60 F if possible.

-- Soil: Rich, well-drained potting mix.
+- Soil: Plant in a rich, well-drained potting mix.

 If your plant has aerial roots along the stem, take a section of stem with attached roots to increase your odds of success.

-Syngonium are aggressive, rapid-growing vines, so the frequency of repotting depends somewhat on how big you want the vine to get.
+Syngonium plants are aggressive, rapid-growing vines, so the frequency of repotting depends somewhat on how big you want the vine to get.
 Repot yearly for a larger vine.

 Otherwise, refresh potting media every spring and repot every other year.

+More than 30 species of Syngonium vines are native from Mexico to Ecuador.
+The one most commonly seen in cultivation, however, is Syngonium podophyllum and its many varieties.
+Breeders have created plants with striking variegation along leaf veins.
 Juvenile leaves are simply arrows, while mature leaves can be up to a foot long and have five or more lobes.
 Variegated plants tend to lose their variegation as they age.

 These plants will thrive under the same conditions as the related philodendron.
 They are climbers in the wild and will eventually grow from shade into full sun in the canopy, with leaves maturing and gaining size as the plant gains altitude.
 As houseplants, they are often used as trailing plants or can be trained up a pole or moss stick.
 Arrowhead vine is relatively resistant to pests, but it could be attacked by spider mites, mealybugs, aphids, and scale or suffer from soft rot or bacterial leaf spot.
 Arrowhead vines are perfect for a sunroom or greenhouse conservatory where ample heat, light, and humidity will encourage their tropical nature.